-- Get an ad-blocking hosts file, e.g. Steven Black’s.
+Get an ad-blocking hosts file, e.g. Steven Black’s.
 You may want to update that one regularly.

-- Unpack the archive and copy the hosts file to
+Copy the hosts file to /system/settings/network/.

 For some reason, some sites don’t like being ad-blocked in this way.
 Those just never load in WebPositive and leave the page empty.
 To get them loading, you have to quit WebPositive, rename the hosts file, and restart WebPositive.
 I can live with that, because I don’t frequent many sites having this problem often.